-Founded in 1869, the Lehigh County Law Library fills an essential role for the court and community by providing access to Pennsylvania and United States legal sources.
+Founded in 1869, the Lehigh County Law Library provides the court and community with Pennsylvania and United States legal sources.
 Lorelei A. Broskey, M.L.S., Director, has overseen the three related missions of the Library Information Services department since 1989.